-1 Day of Serendipity in Syracuse (A Minareto Review)
+1 Day of Serendipity in Syracuse at Minareto Siracusa

 In desperate need of a day sunbathing under the Sicilian sun in Syracuse?

 In a hurry?
-Here’s a time-stamped itinerary detailing things to do while staying at the Minareto Resort in Syracuse for one day:
+Here’s a time-stamped itinerary detailing things to do while staying at the Minareto Siracusa resort for one day:

-• 12:00 - 1:00 PM: 🍝 Dive into traditional Sicilian cuisine like arancini during lunch at the Nesos restaurant (1 hr)
+12:00 - 1:00 PM: 🍝 Dive into traditional Sicilian cuisine like arancini at the Nesos restaurant (1 hr)

-To be very clear, I had fully intended to go about my usual maximalist trip-style exploration of historic Syracuse, detailing the top sites and bites we needed to experience in advance.
-However, as soon as we arrived at the Minareto it was clear that plan would be going out the window, as the all-encompassing resort was so breathtaking I wanted to explore every corner of it with the time we had while also getting our money’s worth after coughing up a significant chunk of change to stay at this 5-star estate!
+I fully intended to go about my usual maximalist travel style when exploring historic Syracuse, detailing the top sites and bites I wanted to experience in advance.
+However, as soon as I arrived at the Minareto it was clear that plan was going out the window.
+The all-encompassing resort was so breathtaking I wanted to explore every corner of it with the time I had, while also getting my money’s worth after coughing up a significant chunk of change to stay at this 5-star estate!

-If you do head into town, be sure to check out Ortigia Market (closed Tuesdays and Wednesdays), Apollo Temple, the Neapolis archaelogical park, the Cathedral of Syracuse, Aretusa Spring, and be sure to grab a sandwich from Caseficio Borderi—it’s worth the wait in line!
+If you head into town, check out the Ortigia Market (closed Tuesdays and Wednesdays), Apollo Temple, Neapolis archaeological park, Cathedral of Syracuse, Aretusa Spring, and grab a sandwich from Caseificio Borderi—it’s worth the wait in line!

 How to Get From the Airport to Syracuse?